inaimathi/langnostic/posts/buying-board-games.md

 - **Dec 03rd 2015** ` :(` Open claim with PayPal over failure to deliver paid-for products.
 - **Dec 03rd 2015** `>:(` Receive response to PayPal claim, claiming that the shipment has already been processed and that we should have received a tracking number for our order.
 - **Dec 05th 2015** `>:(` Receive tracking email from order shipment, created on Dec 4th.
 Estimated delivery date of Dec 9th.
-- **Dec 09th 2015** `>8(` Receive package from Golden Egg.
-Contains only the base game (no sign of the expansion that's supposed to come with it, or the "extra card game").
+- **Dec 09th 2015** `>:|` Receive package from Golden Egg.
-- **Dec 09th 2015** `>8(` Send message via PayPal pointing out the above missing pieces from the shipment.

 ## What I Think

 Were I the sort of person to infer from timestamps here, my conclusion would be that my order got completely forgotten about for the better part of a month, then hurriedly put through in response to the claim being filed with PayPal.
 Honestly, I'd rather have the game than my $34 back, so at this point I'm considering simply cutting off all communication with Golden Egg, and sharing this story with anyone who ever sits down to play City Council with me.
-I'll keep updating the timeline above as this Epic Saga continues, but it's beside the point.
 The lesson here is that shipping delays are **not** a Kickstarter Exclusive.
 I have not yet had a worse experience ordering off the [KS games stream](http://kicktracker.inaimathi.ca/board-games).

 Obviously, if you want to avoid this kind of hassle, order from [dedicated board game retailers](http://www.greatboardgames.ca/).
 Or better yet, walk into [an](http://bayfieldmall.ca/mall-directory/sir-games-a-lot) actual [store](http://store.401games.ca/) or [cafe](http://www.snakesandlattes.com/) and [buy](http://castleboardgames.com/) a physical box to bring home with you.
 Shipping delays eliminated, guaranteed, though this does restrict you to buying games that are merely currently available.